Ukrainians in Russia: Statistics and scholarship

+Religion

+The vast majority of Ukrainians in Russia are adherents of the Russian Orthodox Church.
+The Ukrainian clergy had an influential role on Russian Orthodoxy in the 17th and 18th centuries.

+Recently, the growing economic migrant population from Galicia have had success in establishing a few Ukrainian Catholic churches, and there are several churches belonging to the Ukrainian Orthodox Church (Kyiv Patriarchate), where Patriarch Filaret agreed to accept breakaway groups that had been excommunicated by the Russian Orthodox Church for breaches of canon law.
+In 2002, some asserted that Russian bureaucracy imposed on religion has hampered the expansion of these two groups.
+According to the Ukrainian Greek Catholic Church, their denomination has only one church building in all of Russia.

 Trends

 During the 1990s, the Ukrainian population in Russia noticeably decreased due to a number of factors.
 The most important one was the general population decline in Russia.
 At the same time, many economic migrants from Ukraine moved to Russia for better paid jobs and careers.
 It is estimated that there are as many as 300,000 legally registered migrants.
 There is negative sentiment toward the bulk of migrants from the Caucasus and Central Asia, with Ukrainians relatively trusted by the Russian population.
 Assimilation has also been a factor in the falling number of Ukrainians; many intermarry with Russians, due to cultural similarities, and their children are counted as Russian on the census.
 Otherwise, the Ukrainian population has mostly remained stable due to immigration from Ukraine.